NotebookLM: The AI That Only Knows What You Tell It

 NotebookLM logo

 NotebookLM was built by someone who found that just as frustrating as you do.
-Except that someone happened to be working inside Google, and he happened to be one of the most respected nonfiction authors in America.
+Except that someone happened to work inside Google, and he happened to be one of the most respected nonfiction authors in America.

 A Writer Inside the Machine

 Steven Johnson has spent his career thinking about thinking.
-The author of fourteen books (including Where Good Ideas Come From and the Edgar-winning The Infernal Machine), Johnson studied semiotics at Brown and English literature at Columbia.
-He co-created three pioneering websites in the early internet era.
-He hosted a PBS documentary series.
-He wrote for Wired, The New York Times, and The Wall Street Journal.
-But the thread running through all of it was a fascination with what Howard Rheingold called “tools for thought,” software designed not just to record your ideas but to help you have better ones.
+He’s the author of fourteen books (including Where Good Ideas Come From and the Edgar-winning The Infernal Machine), studied semiotics at Brown and English lit at Columbia, co-created three pioneering websites in the early internet era, hosted a PBS documentary series, wrote for Wired and The New York Times.
+The thread running through all of it was a fascination with what Howard Rheingold called “tools for thought,” software designed not just to record your ideas but to help you have better ones.

-He said yes, and what followed was Project Tailwind, a prototype built in six weeks by a small team that included Johnson and product manager Raiza Martin.
+He said yes.
+What followed was Project Tailwind, a prototype built in six weeks by a small team that included Johnson and product manager Raiza Martin.
 The core idea was deceptively simple.
-Instead of building another AI that pulls from the entire internet and confidently tells you things that may or may not be true, they would build one that only knows what you tell it.
+Instead of building another AI that pulls from the entire internet and confidently tells you things that may or may not be true, they’d build one that only knows what you tell it.

 Johnson called it “source-grounded AI.”
 You upload your documents, your research, your notes.
 The AI reads them.
-And then every answer it gives you is anchored to that material.
+Every answer it gives you is anchored to that material.
 When you leave the conversation, the AI forgets everything.
 Your documents go into the model’s short-term memory, not its training data.
-Nothing is retained, nothing is learned, nothing is shared.
+Nothing is retained.
+Nothing is shared.

 Project Tailwind was announced at Google I/O in May 2023.
 By late 2023, it had been renamed NotebookLM and opened to the public.